tokio-rs/website-next/content/tokio/tutorial/channels.md

 behalf of the sender.
 The response is then forward to the sender.

 Using this strategy, a single connection is established.
-The task managing `client` is able to get mutable access in order to call `set`.
+The task managing `client` is able to get mutable access in order to call `get` and `set`.
 Additionally, the channel works as a buffer.
 Operations may be sent to the `client` task while the `client` task is busy.
 Once the `client` task is available to process new requests, it pulls the next request from the channel.
 This can result in better throughput.

 # Tokio's channel primitives